Dec 9, 2009

 OLIVE HARVEST FINALLY DONE...

-Finally we end up picking up all the olives to take it to the press... we got 120L out of 910Kg...good deal !!!
+Finally we end up picking up all the olives to take to the press... we got 120L out of 910Kg...good deal !!!

-I'll just post some pictures and videos for you to watch as there's not more to say...
+I'll just post some pictures and videos for you to watch as there's not much more to say...

-...and excuse the poor quality of my wee camera :-) ...
+...and excuse the poor quality of my camera ...

 You can also check here for more on the olive harvest...